Trump attacks majority-black district represented by critic

 Trump lashed out in tweets against Rep. Elijah Cummings, the powerful House Oversight Committee chairman, claiming his Baltimore-area district is “considered the worst run and most dangerous anywhere in the United States.”
 It was the president’s latest assault on a prominent lawmaker, and the people he represents, two weeks after he sparked nationwide controversy with racist tweets directed at four congresswomen of color.

 His comments against Cummings, who leads multiple investigations of the president’s governmental dealings, drew swift condemnation from Democrats, including would-be presidential rivals.
+Statements from a spokesman for the state’s Republican governor and from the lieutenant governor defended Cummings’ district and its people.

 Trump called Cummings a “brutal bully” after his public tongue-lashing of top Homeland Security officials over conditions for migrants detained along the southern border.

 “As proven last week during a Congressional tour, the Border is clean, efficient & well run, just very crowded,” Trump tweeted.
-“Cumming District is a disgusting, rat and rodent infested mess.
-If he spent more time in Baltimore, maybe he could help clean up this very dangerous & filthy place.”
+“Cumming District is a disgusting, rat and rodent infested mess.”

 Cummings replied directly to Trump on Twitter, saying, “Mr. President, I go home to my district daily.
 Each morning, I wake up, and I go and fight for my neighbors.
 It is my constitutional duty to conduct oversight of the Executive Branch.
 But, it is my moral duty to fight for my constituents.”